-noun, plural ca·ra·bi·nie·ri [kah-rah-bee-nye-ree; English kar-uh-bin-yair-ee] /ˌkɑ rɑ biˈnyɛ ri; English ˌkær ə bɪnˈyɛər i/.
+noun, plural ca·ra·bi·nie·ri [kah-rah-bee-nye-ree; English kar-uh-bin-yair-ee]. /ˌkɑ rɑ biˈnyɛ ri; English ˌkær ə bɪnˈyɛər i/.
 Italian.

-Examples from the Web for carabiniere
+Example sentences from the Web for carabiniere

 The carabiniere is soft and will go any way, though always with some interest.